 The peak of Buck Pike isn’t too obvious, as there isn’t any marking.
 But, the terrain does level out for a short distance.

 Buck Pike to Dow Crag (778m)

 The third peak of the route is just a further 0.3 miles north of Buck Pike.
-The ascent to Dow Crag is steady and you’ll want to enjoy this relatively flat part before the climb to the Old Man of Coniston summit begins!
+The ascent to Dow Crag is steady and you’ll want to enjoy this relatively flat part before the climb to the main summit begins!

 Dow Crag to the Old Man of Coniston Summit (803m)

 Numbers can be deceiving and that is certainly the case when comparing the summit elevations of Dow Crag and Old Man of Coniston!
-While their altitudes have a difference of just 25 metres, the route requires you to descend almost 120 metres from Dow Crag before gaining another 130 metres of elevation on the way to the peak of Old Man Coniston.
+The elevations of the two peaks have a difference of just a few metres.
+But, the walking route requires you to descend almost 120 metres from Dow Crag before gaining another 130 metres of elevation to the peak of Old Man Coniston.